cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 ```

 ### AxeService
 The AxeService has been removed.
-The accessibilitly capabilites the Axe Service provided has been move to the Terra Service because the services could not run independently.
+The accessibility capabilities the Axe Service provided has been move to the Terra Service because the services could not run independently.
 The `axe` key can still be used for configuration and the test helper and axe chai assertion can be used.
 Please note, the `runOnly` option has been removed from Terra.should.beAccessible test helper and axe chai method and resetScroll has been enabled.

 If you use the default wdio config, no changes need to be made.
-If using a custom wdio configuartion, be sure to remove the AxeService from the wdio config:
+If using a custom wdio configuration, be sure to remove the AxeService from the wdio config:

 ```diff
 const {
 - Axe: AxeService,